 Documentation of all patient encounters must identify the supervising practitioner attending and indicate the level of involvement.

-Documentation: An attending admission note or addendum documenting findings and recommendations regarding the treatment plan within 24 hours of admission.
-(No exceptions for weekends or holidays).
-First post-graduate year (PGY-1) residents must have on-site supervision at all times by either an attending or a more advanced resident, with an attending being available on-call (also applies to Night Float and ‘Over Cap’ Admissions).
+Documentation: An attending admission note or addendum documenting findings and recommendations regarding the treatment plan within the time frame specified in the Medical Center Bylaws, not to exceed the end of the next calendar day after admission, including weekends and holidays.
+First post-graduate year (PGY-1) residents must have on-site supervision at all times by either an attending or a more advanced resident, with an attending being available on-call (also applies to Night Float and 'Over Cap' Admissions).

 Attending must be personally involved in ongoing care.